HPI-Information-Systems/cmt_statistics_tool/README.md

 ### Required Data

-Please export the following data:
+Please export the following Excel data from CMT:

 - `people`: A single file containing all people participating
 - `papers`: A single file containing all research tracks and revisions